WilfredC64/acid64c/library/readme.txt

 getSidModel
 ===========
-The 'getSidModel' method returns an integer that indicates the SID model.
-You can interpret it as follows:
+The 'getSidModel' method returns an integer that indicates the SID model for the specified SID chip.

+You can interpret the returned value as follows:

-  intSidModel := getSidModel();
+  intSidModel := getSidModel(sidNr);
   case intSidModel of
     0: model := 'Unknown';
     1: model := 'MOS 6581';